AleksandrPanfilov0/AleksandrPanfilov0/README.md

 - 🔭 I’m currently working on crypto currency
 - 🌱 I’m currently learning C++
 - 👯 I want to cooperate with 5 G Coin
-- 📫 How to reach me: Telegram or VK

 <!--
 **AleksandrPanfilov0/AleksandrPanfilov0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.